2u3bit/Security_research_notes/Day3_Introduction to static and dynamic analysis.md

 - File system changes
 - Registry changes
 - Application security changes
-- Network settigns changes
+- Network settings changes
 - Firewall changes
 - Writes to memory
-- Process creation / termination / injection
+- Process creation/termination / injection
 - SSDT, IDT, IRP hooks
 - Executed API instructions
 - Network connections
 - Detection evasion attempts

-Context, intent and behaviors are all features unique to different types of malware.
+Context, intent, and behaviors are all features unique to different types of malware.
 Seeing the program execute its functions in real time helps teams understand the kind of threats they are up against and how they can protect their systems from similar attacks.

 ## Benefits of Dynamic Malware Analysis
 Dynamic malware analysis offers threat hunters deeper visibility into potential malware threats than static analysis alone.
-Static analysis is good for discovering known code injections, but fails to provide insights into more sophisticated malware threats.
+Static analysis is good for discovering known code injections but fails to provide insights into more sophisticated malware threats.
 Dynamic analysis helps teams uncover the true nature of threats and can be automated for speedy discovery.

 A recent report states that 62% of organizations have understaffed cybersecurity teams, putting a strain on incident responders and investigators.
 With less staff, there is more pressure to act quickly when it comes to understanding and patching new threats.
 However, this often leads to costly mistakes and a more superficial understanding of system vulnerabilities.